These 7 nutritionist approved tips will stop that nasty pain in your stomach while running. Never have stomach issues again when running!

 Blood is an amazing thing because it recognizes where your body has work to do, and it immediately travels to that region.
-During a run, your blood goes to the the part of the body that is doing the most work–the muscles.
+During a run, your blood goes to the part of the body that is doing the most work–the muscles.

-Because of this, the blood is diverted away from the stomach, and any food that is in the stomach just sit there.
+Because of this, the blood is diverted away from the stomach, and any food that is in the stomach just sits there.
 During the constant up and down running motion, any food left in the stomach will be jostled around and cause distress.

 Even without food, the physical shaking of the stomach during running is enough to cause distress.
 Think about if I took your stomach out of your body and shook it up and down constantly for an hour.
 That’s pretty much what running does to your digestive system.
 A seasoned runner will eventually adjust to this feeling, but it will definitely cause problems for a new runner.

 Lastly, even if you haven’t eaten in a while, your intestines is likely digesting some food.
 Running causes that food to move quickly through your intestines, which can make you feel like you need to use the bathroom.
 Unfortunately, this is just a natural occurrence that is less than ideal for runners.
 That being said, there are things you can do to help combat these issues, such as:

 A friend of mine recently told me she was so confused because she was eating cereal (necessary carbs) before running, but she was still experiencing constant stomach problems.
 It turned out that she was eating high fiber cereal.